New for 2017

 2) In the toolbar click the Generate geometry for CFD analysis icon to define the Body Tube Shape where the fins will be attached.

-3) In the toolbar click Add fins to body to enter the Free-Form fin geometry screen.
+3) In the toolbar click Add fins to body to enter the Fin Geometry screen.

 4) In the toolbar click View fin parameter screen to define the Plot Region Dimensions and Fin Cross-Section Dimensions of the fins.
 If plot region data is not defined correctly the program cannot generate reliable fin geometry.
 Read all definitions carefully to avoid strange results.

-5) In the toolbar click View fin parameter screen and modify the number of points defining the fins and then specify the free-form shape of the fin by pulling each red circle into position on the Body Tube Shape which is the gray line in the Free-Form screen.
+5) In the toolbar click View fin parameter screen and modify the number of points defining the fins and then specify the free-form shape of the fin by pulling each red circle into position on the Body Tube Shape which is the gray line in the Fin Geometry screen.

 6) In the toolbar click the Return to main analysis arrow and SOLVE the CFD analysis after the flow field mesh is defined.